 The basic level for managers must include knowledge about international and national rules, normal working processes and emergency procedures.
-This course is recommended for top management (Supervisory Board and the Management Board members, public relations, etc.).
-Only the content of column A is required.
+This course is recommended for top

 Those who supervise operations in the particular terminal (terminal managers, commanders of emergency squads...) must receive more knowledge about particular problems related to cargo transfer at the terminal.
 Such a course is important to prepare efficient prevention plans and preparation for emergency situations.
 The non-relevant topics may be cut, while recommended hours depends on the handled cargo.